How to establish an integrated school

 Establishment of a new grant-maintained school

 If transformation is not a viable option parents can form a Parent Steering Group.
 A Parent Steering Group is a group of individuals who come together to push for Integrated Education in their community.
-For more information about starting a new school you can contact the Northern Ireland Council for Integrated Education (NICIE) by visiting their website -
+For more information about starting a new school please vist the Northern Ireland Council for Integrated Education (NICIE).

 Criteria for the approval of a new integrated school

 To qualify for public funding, all new schools have to satisfy a number of statutory and other requirements.
 Most of these are mandatory and any request for funding cannot be met unless these are satisfied.
 The viability criteria include:

 - a 15-pupil intake in year 1 for new primary schools in Belfast and Londonderry